 How date marking is managed by food business operators along the supply chain can also have an impact on food waste.

-Products often past their 'use by' date are sold in supermarkets and other outlets at a reduced price.
-Some are also given to to charities or even used to produce energy through natural processes.
+Products often past their 'best before' date are sold in supermarkets and other outlets at a reduced price.
+Some are also given to charities or even used to produce energy through natural processes.

 As part of the Farm to Fork Strategy, the European Commission is looking into new date marking rules to resolve problems of misunderstanding.
 It has launched an impact study and requested scientific advice from the European Food Safety Authority.